johnpaulfernandez/EasyDo_ToDoListApp/README.md

 Describe any challenges encountered while building the app.
 - Updating items using SQLite; retrieving item ID of the item to be updated
 - Storing and retrieving dates from SQLite
+- Updating item status in the database via checkbox in View (To-follow)

 ## License